Prompt engineering for empathic voice interfaces

 Assistant: “Oh dear, I hear you.
 Sounds tough, like you're feeling

-If you notice that your EVI is consistently failing to follow the prompt in certain situations, try providing examples that show how it should ideally respond in those situations.
+If you notice that your EVI consistently fails to follow the prompt in certain situations, try providing examples that show how it should ideally respond in those situations.

 Additional resources